phpmd/phpmd/public/rst/documentation/index.rst

 - The command line interface also accepts the following optional arguments:

   - ``--verbose, -v, -vv, -vvv`` - The output verbosity level.
-Will print more information what is being processed or cached.
-Will be send to ``STDERR`` to not interfere with report output. ``text`` output will also have under each error a link to the documentation of the rule and format the location in a way that most IDEs will convert into a link to open the file at the line of the error when clicked.
+Everything printed in addition to the report is sent to ``STDERR`` so that it does not interfere with the report output.

+    - ``-v`` makes the ``text`` output show under each error a link to the documentation of the rule and format the location in a way that most IDEs will convert into a link to open the file at the line of the error when clicked.
+    - ``-vv`` also prints the effective configuration before the analysis
+      starts: the scanned paths, the exclude patterns, the file suffixes, the thread count, the strict mode, the baseline file, the loaded rule sets with their rule counts and the result cache status.
+The exit code is printed at the end.
+    - ``-vvv`` additionally lists every argument and option the command received, every loaded rule with its priority, and the result cache decision for every file.

   - ``--minimum-priority`` - The rule priority threshold; rules with lower priority than this will not be used.